Goodman Games: History

 Leaked documents from Wizard of the Coast in January 2023 suggested that Wizards planned to change the Open Game License (OGL), developed for its Dungeons & Dragons products, to be more restrictive and potentially harm third-party content creators.
 Goodman Games stated that "WotC's proposed changes to the OGL would have no impact on their lines".
 In response to the OGL leak, Paizo announced plans to develop a new license called the Open RPG Creative License (ORC) – this would be an open, perpetual, and irrevocable system-agnostic license stewarded by a nonprofit.
 This license will be open to publishers besides Paizo; Goodman Games joined the ORC License Alliance on January 13, 2023.
 Polygon reported that "in the weeks that Hasbro spent publicly flailing, customers spent an extraordinary amount of money investing in its competition".
 Goodman Games stated that January 2023 was "the best sales month in its two-decade history.
 Sales through the Goodman Games online store reached an all-time high, exceeding even prior Black Friday and holiday special events, while other channels saw similar growth.
 Dungeon Crawl Classics core rulebooks moved at a brisk pace throughout the month, as several accessories and adventure modules sold out, and the DCC core rulebook accelerated toward the end of its current print run".

+In April of 2023, Goodman Games released another game in the DCC family, this time based on the Dying Earth stories of Jack Vance.
+Dungeon Crawl Classics: Dying Earth uses core DCC mechanics with setting-specific additions to better capture the feel of Vance's stories, and was launched with a Boxed Set core game and nine all-new adventure modules set in Vance's world.

+A forthcoming title in the DCC line of products is Xcrawl Classics -- a new edition of Xcrawl using DCC mechanics.
+Xcrawl Classics offers arena-style dungeon crawling in an alternate reality setting in which adventurers are star athletes competing for fame and fortune in deadly engineered dungeons.
+XCC was the subject of a successful Kickstarter in August of 2023.